uoenoplab/libforward-tc/README.md

 # modprobe -v nfp
 insmod /lib/modules/5.8.0-25-generic/kernel/drivers/net/ethernet/netronome/nfp/nfp.ko
 ```
 Make sure the new firmware is loaded.
-Check if BPF is listed as the capability.
+Check if FLOWER is listed as the capability.
 ```console
 # dmesg | grep nfp
 ..